-|Charity 2020 is the successor to Charity 2000 which was
+|Charity Forum is the successor to Charity 2000 and Charity 2020 which was

 established in 1998 by a group of people associated with the voluntary sector to highlight and promote excellence and high-level achievements in public and professional life.

 Photo of Lincoln’s Inn Fields by Tony Nunn

 We send a warm welcome to the new Charities Minister

 Stuart Andrew MP has been appointed as the new Charities Minister in the Department for Digital, Culture, Media and Sport (DCMS), having been made Parliamentary Under Secretary of State at DCMS and Minister for Equalities at the Department for International Trade on 27 October 2022.

 As well as becoming the new minister for civil society and loneliness he is also responsible for Sport, Tourism, Youth, Ceremonials (including the Coronation), Events including Eurovision, Unboxed, City of Culture and Arts and Heritage in the Commons.
 We are delighted that we have a Minister with a background in the charitable sector as he has been with the British Heart Foundation and Hope House Children’s Hospice and East Lancashire Hospice.
 He was fundraising manager at Martin House Children’s Hospice being responsible for leading a team charged with raising £4m a year.